National Design Awards: Awards

-Candidates are proposed by an official Nominating Committee and are invited to submit materials for a jury's review.
+Potential candidates are proposed by an official Nominating Committee and are invited to submit materials for a jury's review.
 Submissions consist of resumes, portfolios, publications by and about the candidates, and professional-quality audio-visual samples.

-Jury
+Jury selection and process

 The jurors are chosen by the museum based on their prominence and expertise in the design world.
 Once selected, jurors are briefed on the Museum mission and criteria for the Awards.
-Decisions are asked to be based on the core criteria: excellence, innovation, and contribution to the quality of life.
-Museum staff does not enter into the selection process.
+Museum staff members themselves are not permitted into the selection process.

-The jury meets over a two-day period to thoroughly review every submission.
+When considering candidates, the jury meets over a two-day period to thoroughly review every submission.
+Jury decisions are asked to be based on established core criteria which include: excellence, innovation, and contribution to the quality of life aspects of the work candidates have accomplished.
 The submissions are assessed in terms of the work's relationship to and impact on contemporary life.
 Special emphasis is placed on the extent to which the nominee's designs and achievements have benefit the general public.

-Purpose
+Objectives

-The annual Awards program celebrates design in various disciplines as a vital humanistic tool in shaping the world, and seeks to increase national awareness of design by educating the public and promoting excellence, innovation, and lasting achievement.
+The National Design Awards program's intention is to highlight achievements in various design disciplines with emphasis on their proposed role in addressing societal challenges and shaping the built and natural environment.
+The award show also desires to foster a broader appreciation of design and educate the public about the importance of design, innovation, and excellence in design principles.

-The National Design Awards is one of the few programs of its kind structured to continue to benefit the nation long after the Awards ceremony and gala.
-A suite of educational programs is offered every year in conjunction with the Awards by the Cooper-Hewitt, National Design Museum's Education Department.
-These programs include: lectures, round-tables, workshops, and fairs based on the vision and work of the Awards' winners.
+In addition to the Awards ceremony and gala, the program includes an annual series of educational initiatives organized by the Cooper-Hewitt, Smithsonian Design Museum’s Education Department.
+These initiatives include lectures, roundtables, workshops, and fairs that showcase the work and perspectives of the award recipients, aiming then to inspire future generations and promote a deeper understanding of design’s impact on society.

-People's Design Award

-In 2006, the first ever People's Design Award was created in order to give the general public a chance to nominate and vote for their favorite design.
-Individuals can nominate and vote for their favorite designers via the official website.